kiaras4/comp423-course-notes/docs/tutorials/rust-setup.md

     You should see this output, or something similar:

     ```
-    Compiling hello_cargo v0.1.0 (file:///projects/hello_cargo)
+    Compiling hello_cargo v0.1.0 (file:///projects/hello_comp423)
     Finished dev [unoptimized + debuginfo] target(s) in 2.85 secs
     ```

-    This creates an executable file in target/debug/hello_comp423(or target/debug/hello_comp423.exe on windows).
-This can also be referred to
+    This creates an executable file in target/debug/hello_comp423 (or target/debug/hello_comp423.exe on windows).
+It works similarly to using gcc to compile and link a C program:

-    To run the compiled source files, run:

      ```
+     gcc -o hello_comp423 hello_comp423.c
+     ```

+     Both create an executable file that can be run.
+In the gcc command, you specify the file to be compiled, ``hello_comp423.c``, and names the executable, ``hello_comp423``.
+The ``-o`` is what allows you to name the executable something other than a.out.
+On the other hand, Cargo manages the project, so it is able to automatically compile the source files.
+Cargo's process creates an executable with the same name as the project.

+    To run the compiled source files(executable), run:

+    ```
     ./target/debug/hello_comp423
     ```

-    [comment]:(check-if-the-above-command-is-correct-or-if-it's-just-"./hello-comp423"-to-run)

-[comment]:(I-have-to-add-more-about-the-build-in-terms-of-comp-211-gcc-command)

 4. Cargo's subcommand